whitfin/rabbitmq-delimiter-exchange/README.md

 explains how to install plugins into your server application.
 Each plugin is packaged as a .ez file; you build it yourself directly from source.
 To do so you don't need to clone the RabbitMQ umbrella; just clone this repository and run the `make dist` build task from the correct branch/tag.
+You should build from the stable branch unless you have reason to do otherwise.
+This plugin targets RabbitMQ 3.6.0 and later versions.

 ## Development